Stryker Rejuvenate Recall Femoral Heads

-Patients across the United States are receiving letters from their Orthopedic Surgeons alerting them to a recall concerning certain LFIT ANATOMIC COCR V40 FEMORAL HEADS due to serious safety risks.
+Patients across the United States are receiving letters from their Orthopedic Surgeons alerting them to recall concerning a certain LFIT ANATOMIC COCR V40 FEMORAL HEADS due to serious safety risks.
 Other patients have received letters from the device manufacturer, Stryker, or a company hired by Stryker.
-It is important that you know Stryker is facing serious consequences due to the device failure, therefore, they are not on your side.
+It is important that you know Stryker is facing serious consequences due to device failure, therefore, they are not on your side.
 You will need an attorney experienced in complex medical defective device litigation to protect your rights to compensation for your injuries.
 Compensation could include medical expenses, pain and suffering, loss of enjoyment of life, loss of consortium, wage loss, and more.

 Many patients have been forced to have emergency revision surgeries and others are experiencing debilitating pain.
-Other devastating side effects that have been reported are device corrosion, device heads breaking free from the hip system, metal poisoning and more.
+Other devastating side effects that have been reported are device corrosion, device heads breaking free from the hip system, metal poisoning, and more.

 If you or a loved one have received a letter from your Surgeon, Stryker, or a company representing Stryker, you may be eligible for compensation.
 Call today for a free consultation, 24/7.

-Just as Stryker Rejuvenate and ABG II hip system lawsuits wind down with a settlements of $1.4 billion, the medical device manufacturing giant issued a recall of certain LFIT V40 cobalt-chromium femoral heads used in a wide range of hip implant systems, including Rejuvenate and ABG II, exposing them to further claims of negligence (see complete list of hip implant systems below).
+Just as Stryker Rejuvenate and ABG II hip system lawsuits wind down with a settlement of $1.4 billion, the medical device manufacturing giant issued a recall of certain LFIT V40 cobalt-chromium femoral heads used in a wide range of hip implant systems, including Rejuvenate and ABG II, exposing them to further claims of negligence (see a complete list of hip implant systems below).
 The recalled femoral heads were manufactured prior to 2011.

 There have been devastating side effects for some patients, including “spontaneous dissociation” which requires painful, invasive revision surgery to correct.
 Spontaneous dissociation is the terminology used by surgeons when they find such significant corrosion that the LFIT head has actually broken free from the femoral stem.
 With or without spontaneous dissociation, many patients have experienced metal poisoning when metal ions release into the body as the device corrodes.
 When this happens, serious systemic damage can occur.